 So the way this B source works is that it produces a current that is the same as the voltage across it (divided by an implicit resistance of 1 Ω to get the units right) and this current is modified by dividing it in the Laplace/frequency domain by the Laplace expression √(s/2π).
 The complex frequency variable s of the Laplace transform can be written as s = σ+jω = σ+j2πf where f is the frequency in Hz (and σ is the hard-to-interpret real part of s, which can be set to 0 to essentially convert the Laplace transform into a Fourier transform).
 By dividing s by 2π, we get the desired behavior of an impedance whose magnitude is equal to 1/√f.
 This impedance is not a pure resistance, but a complex impedance that will cause a phase shift of 45 degrees between current and voltage.
-Phase shifts are however irrelevant when dealing with noise and the important thing here is that the magnitude of the impedance is right.
-If we wanted to model a resistor that has a resistance of 1/√f, we could divide s by √-1 to make the impedance real, like this: Laplace = sqrt(s/2/pi/sqrt(-1)).
-This would work equally well in our model for flicker noise, but the expression is bigger and clumsier without changing the noise simulation results..
+Phase shifts are however irrelevant when dealing with noise (unless there are multiple signal paths from a noise source to a node) and the important thing here is that the magnitude of the impedance is right.
+If we wanted to model a resistor with a resistance of 1/√f, we could divide s by √-1 to make the impedance real, like this: Laplace = sqrt(s/2/pi/sqrt(-1)).
+This would work equally well in our model for flicker noise, but the expression is bigger and clumsier without changing the noise simulation results.

 The level of flicker noise is typically given in one of two ways in datasheets.
 Either one can read the level off a graph at some frequency where the flicker noise dominates, or it is specified as the corner frequency fc at which it is equal to the white noise level at the same node.
 In both cases we know the noise level at some frequency and we would of course like to be able to input these two numbers into the noise generator model.
 This is done by setting the noise level (at the specified frequency) as the transconductance of the G source and by setting the gain of the E source to the square root of the specified frequency.
 The reason we need to use the square root of the frequency is of course that the white noise current from the G source is multiplied by 1/√f by the B source and that we want to scale it back up to the same intensity precisely at fc.
 Multiplying the noise by √fc obviously cancels the 1/√f factor at fc.